shankar1729/qimpy/README.md

 All Python code must be PEP-8 compliant.
-The repository provides a .editorconfig with indentation and line-length rules, and a pre-commit hook within .githooks to run pycodestyle.
+The repository provides a .editorconfig with indentation and line-length rules, and a pre-commit configuration to run flake8.
-Please install this pre-commit hook by creating a link to it within .git/hooks, and make sure you have pycodestyle installed.
+Please install this pre-commit hook by running `pre-commit install` within the working directory.

 Function/method signatures and class attributes must use type hints.
-Document class attributes using doct comments on the type hints when possible.
+Document class attributes using doc comments on the type hints when possible.

 For all log messages, use f-strings as far as possible for maximum readability.